 Courses

-Thinking of taking an intro Earth Science course?
-Any course listed below can serve as a gateway to the Earth Sciences major!
+Thinking of taking an introductory course?
+Any course listed below can serve as a gateway to the Earth and Planetary Sciences major!

-All introductory Earth Sciences course cover the following concepts and skills:
+All introductory Earth and Planetary Science courses cover the following concepts and skills:

 • To understand how the process of science and the evolution of scientific concepts has led to our current understanding of Earth as a dynamic system including physical, chemical and biological interactions.

-• To understand Earth's origins, including an appreciation for geologic time and spatial scales.
+• To understand Earth's origins, including an appreciation for geologic time and spatial/temporal scales.

 • To be able to generate, read, and understand maps and spatial data.